 They will never know of a time when celebrities were virtually unreachable.
 (They were also real celebrities but that’s a whole other blog post!)
 You couldn’t tweet them or follow them on instagram.
 Your source of all celebrity knowledge came from Smash Hits and Going Live.
 You couldn’t just send an email to Going Live and have Phillip Schofield read out your question.
 You had to call in.
 Calling involved hours every Saturday morning, dialling the number just to get the engaged tone.
 I know because I did it.
 My claim to fame is that I once spoke to Phillip Schofield.
 He thought my name was Sarah.
 But I got the competition question right and my Mum cheered like a loon in the background.
 I won a Going Live mug.
 It was melamine.

 I also once spoke to Brad Pitt on the phone at work.
 Well it wasn’t THE Brad Pitt.
 But at the time I had a picture of Brad Pitt on my desk at work.
-One of the reps genuinely believed it was a photograph of my husband.
+One of my colleagues genuinely believed it was a photograph of my husband.
 I wrote a note that said “I’m talking to Brad Pitt” and threw it at my colleague across the desk.
 It was the most unprofessional conversation ever as I got a fit of the giggles starring at my picture of Brad Pitt and talking to someone called Brad Pitt.
 Poor guy.

 My kids will never know anything but screening calls.
 When I was a kid you never knew who was calling so you just answered.
 It was always a surprise!
 My kids will never know how long it takes to dial a number on a phone with an actual dial.
 Especially a phone number that had lots of nine’s in it.
 Can you imagine trying to call the emergency services!

 My kids will never know how annoying it is when you are talking to your best friend about the guy you really fancy and you hear the ‘click’ which means that your annoying little brother has picked up the phone downstairs and is now listening in on your conversation.